 To be able to play in our competitive business environment, companies must deliver the best possible strategies in fulfilling the needs of an organization and related contractors.
 Allowing BI to unify and reinforce data and management will ensure stable development and, ultimately, reduce precious costs.
-When you take a closer look at the dashboard above, you can clearly see the structure of suppliers and how it affects the procurement function.
-Tracking relevant metrics such as the compliance rate, the number of suppliers and the purchase order cycle time, among others, will benefit each employee looking to perform in the best way possible.
-This kind of an overview, accompanied by real-time data, structured in clear visuals and interactivity that no static spreadsheet can offer, will have a positive impact on the performance, future negotiations, and strategies.
+For example, when you take a closer look at the dashboard above, you can clearly see the structure of suppliers and how it affects the procurement function.
+Tracking relevant metrics such as the compliance rate, the number of suppliers, and the purchase order cycle time, among others, will benefit each employee looking to perform in the best way possible.
+This kind of overview, accompanied by real-time data, structured in clear visuals and interactivity that no static spreadsheet can offer, will have a positive impact on the performance, future negotiations, and strategies.

 Marketing is an important part of every company, no matter if it’s done in-house or from an agency point of view.
 Promotional activities need to be constantly updated, numerous reports sent on a regular basis and strategic initiatives discussed in a clear and detailed way.
 That way, the company knows what to expect from the marketing department, the agency can respect tight deadlines, and professionals can save numerous hours.
 Lots of invaluable information can be gathered on a simple, yet comprehensive and detailed marketing dashboard such as the one below:

-The dashboard above is built based on relevant CMO’s metrics that companies usually discuss during the strategic planning of marketing initiatives.
+The example above is built based on relevant CMO’s metrics that companies usually discuss during the strategic planning of marketing initiatives.
 It’s often the case that enormous volumes of data are simply not manageable through traditional means of reporting or data presentations.
 That’s why this dashboard demonstrates high-level metrics such as the cost per lead, MQL, SQL, and net incomes of each, among other crucial metrics.
-They can easily tell you where your marketing department stands in comparison to the previous month and enable you to draw conclusions and possible adjustments.
-This dashboard can be fully automated so CMOs don’t need to spend hours in compiling reports each time they have a meeting or want to analyze their marketing progress.
+They can easily tell you where your marketing department stands compared to the previous month and enable you to draw conclusions and possible adjustments.
+This dashboard can be fully automated so CMOs don’t need to spend hours compiling reports each time they have a meeting or want to analyze their marketing progress.

 As we mentioned something similar before, modern analytics require modern solutions.
 Whether you work as an IT project manager or focus more on technical issues, you need to have a hands-on overview of what happens in the department to be able to act swiftly and accurately.
-Juggling between numerous reports, and often asked by other departments to create one (or dozens) can cause obstructions in the efficient workings of the IT department.
+Juggling between numerous reports, and often being asked by other departments to create one (or dozens) can cause obstructions in the efficient workings of the IT department.
 Turning to a powerful IT dashboard will save precious resources and relieve the often overburdened IT department of many requests from other functions in a company:

 After providing examples from various business functions, it’s time to take a look at the application of BI in different industries.
 Monitoring real-time analytics, utilizing powerful features and predicting the future is no longer a task of a designated data scientist but of an average business user as well.
 Here we will cover how BI can be applied in various industries and present a business intelligence solutions case study for each.